TestStack/teststack.github.com/pages/BDDfy.md

 </tbody>
 </table>

 You may think that these two APIs are significantly different and that a huge amount of effort has been put to implement both models; but the ONLY difference between these two models is in their step scanners which are not even part of the core.
 BDDfy is very extensible and the core barely has any logic in it.
 It instead delegates all its responsibilities to its extensions, one of which is step scanner implementing `IStepScanner`.
-The same applies to scenario scanner implemening `IScenarioScanner`, and story scanner implementing `IScanner`, report generators, test runner and exception handler ETC. All these interfaces contain only one method which makes it rather straightforward to implement a new extension.
+The same applies to scenario scanner implemening `IScenarioScanner`, and story scanner implementing `IScanner`, report generators, test runner and exception handler etc. All these interfaces contain only one method which makes it rather straightforward to implement a new extension.
 Step scanners are a very small part of this framework, and if you think you could benefit from a different scanner you could very simply implement it.

 The sample we worked through in this article is one of the BDDfy samples.
 There are a few more samples that are implemented in different ways and use some other BDDfy features I did not explain here and I think are definitely worth looking.
 Samples are available on TestStack.BDDfy.Samples NuGet package.
 The samples are all implemented using NUnit; but as shown in this article you can use MSTest or any other testing framework.

-If you find any bug or would like to raise some issues, you may use the issues page on the project homepage [here](https://github.com/TestStack/TestStack.BDDfy).
+If you find any bug or would like to raise some issues, you may use the issues page on the [project homepage](https://github.com/TestStack/TestStack.BDDfy).
 Also, you may follow BDDfy [on twitter](http://twitter.com/BDDfy) to stay up to date with latest changes and features.